ndavol/nlp-with-ruby/README.md

 Any help, suggestions and contributions are welcome!
 We kindly ask you to study the [Contribution](#contributing) section.

+We all want to promote `Ruby` for NLP related tasks.
+Please spread the word using the `#RubyNLP` hash tag!

 ## Contents

 <!-- toc -->